nuxeo-sandbox/nuxeo-s3-utils/README.md

 These features are not available without explicitly calling them in Java though.
 For example, Nuxeo BlobProvider interface does not handle streaming, so Nuxeo will never try to get a stream from a S3 blob.
 The purpose of these classes is to allow our prospects/customers (with Java dev. skills of course) to use this code, either as is (as a maven dependency), or by forking it or just copy/pasting the relevant part, to be included in their own plugin(s).

 #### Temporary Signed URL
-The `S3TempSignedURLBuilder` class lets you build a temporary signed URL to an S3 object.
+The `S3Handler#buildPresignedUrl` methods let you build a temporary signed URL to an S3 object.
 As you can see in the JavaDoc and/or in the source, you can get such URL passing just the distant object Key (which is, basically, its relative path).
 You can also use more parameters: The bucket, the duration (in seconds), the content-type and content-disposition.

 Content-Type and Content-Disposition should be used, especially if the distant object has no file extension.

-The class also has a utility to test the existence of a key on S3.
+`S3Handler` also has utilities to test the existence of a key on S3 (`existsKey`, `existsKeyInS3`).

 ## Build and Install